Joel-dev-IMP/testPDFExtractor/README.md

 - `testPDFExtractor.supportedLanguages`: Languages, where Test PDF Extractor will be enabled.
 - `testPDFExtractor.pdfPath`: Path to the PDF, where the completion items should be extracted from.
-- `testPDFExtractor.defaultExcalidrawName`: The default file name for new Excalidraw Files (will be suggested).
+- `testPDFExtractor.excalidraw.defaultName`: The default file name for new Excalidraw Files (will be suggested).
 Supports dates using Python strftime syntax.

 Debug options: